 This 63-acre man-made, state-owned impoundment is filled with cypress trees and largemouth bass.
 It is a Fish Management Area and a license is required.
 Two fishing piers, one fully handicapped accessible, and several earthen fishing fingers provide boatless angling opportunities.
 The lake is shallow around the edge with good vegetative cover and several old sink-holes out in the trees providing deep cover.
 Perennial tactics, depending on the season, include pitching jigs and spinners up into "no-man's land"--the brush around the edge, shiner fishing in winter and very early spring, cranking shiner imitators between the trees, and fishing topwater lures and dark plastic worms anywhere.
 Good fishing for bluegill and redear sunfish occurs during spring and summer.

-Note: Special harvest regulations are in place on Suwannee Lake.
-Minimum size limits of 10 inches for crappie and 18 inches for largemouth bass allow more fish to grow to desirable sizes.
+Note: A special harvest regulations is in place on Suwannee Lake.
+Minimum size limit of 10 inches for crappie allows more fish to grow to desirable sizes.

 Local contacts: Greens Marine, Lake City 386-755-5390; Rooster's Outfitters 386-397-2724

 TrophyCatch is FWC's citizen-science program that rewards anglers for documenting and releasing trophy bass 8 pounds or larger.
 The following TrophyCatch bass have been submitted from Suwannee Lake: